abe-winter/module-example-cpp/README.md

 ## Build and Run

-You can build this example module by either following [steps to build it directly from the registry](build-from-the-registry) or by opting for [local build instructions](#build-locally).
+You can build this example module by either the following steps to build it directly from the registry or by opting for the local build instructions.

 ### Build from the Registry